-During the year ended December 31, 2000 the Corporation acquired Bonanza Gold and its wholly owned subsidiary Bonanza Explorations which owns the Bonanza Properties comprised of the Pamlico, Gold Bar, Golden Arrow, Snowstorm and other mineral claims all located in the State of Nevada, United States (the "Bonanza Properties").
+During the year ended December 31, 2000 the Corporation acquired Bonanza Gold and its wholly owned subsidiary Bonanza Explorations which owned the Bonanza Properties comprised of the Pamlico, Gold Bar, Golden Arrow, Snowstorm and other mineral claims all located in the State of Nevada, United States (the "Bonanza Properties").
 This acquisition was approved by the shareholders of the Corporation on October 31, 2000 and the TSX Venture Exchange on December 21, 2000.
-During 2001 as a direct result of market conditions for junior resource issuers the Corporation the Corporation returned the Golden Arrow project to the property vendor and released the Snowstorm and Gilbert mineral claims recognizing a write-down of \$893,558.
+During 2001 as a direct result of market conditions and the capital markets for junior resource issuers the Corporation returned or released the Golden Arrow, Snowstorm and other mineral claims recognizing a write-down of \$893,558, and retained Pamlico and Gold Bar.

-This acquisition was effected by a share exchange agreement whereby the Corporation bought all of the issued and outstanding shares in the capital of Bonanza Gold (the "Bonanza Acquisition"), by issuing 20,000,000 Common Shares of the Corporation (the "Bonanza Shares") to the vendors of Bonanza Gold, 607792 British Columbia Ltd., ("Newco"), and Brian Kirwin, Don Foster, Foster Wilson, Ian Telfer and Giulio Bonifacio (the "Bonanza Personnel").
-Pursuant to the TSX Venture Exchange's requirement, 90% of the Bonanza Shares issued to the Bonanza Personnel in consideration for the Bonanza Acquisition were placed in escrow pursuant to an escrow agreement (the "Bonanza Escrow Agreement") in the form required by the Exchange, entered into between the Corporation, the Bonanza Personnel and Computershare Trust Company of Canada, as escrow agent (the "Escrow Agent").
-The Bonanza Escrow Agreement provides that the Bonanza Shares held in escrow may not be sold, assigned, redeemed, surrendered for consideration, hypothecated, transferred, mortgaged, charged, pledged or encumbered or otherwise dealt with in any manner without the consent of the Exchange and except as provided in the Bonanza Escrow Agreement.
-Under the terms of the Bonanza Escrow Agreement the Bonanza Shares issued to the Bonanza Personnel will be held in escrow for a period of 36 months following the date of the Exchange's final notice accepting the acquisition, which was on January 4, 2001 (the "Notice") and have been and will be released from escrow according to the following schedule:
+The Bonanza Properties were acquired by way of a share exchange agreement whereby the Corporation bought all of the issued and outstanding shares in the capital of Bonanza Gold (the "Bonanza Acquisition"), by issuing 20,000,000 Common Shares of the Corporation to the vendors which included Messrs.
+Brian Kirwin, Giulio Bonifacio, Ian Telfer and Foster Wilson (the "Bonanza Personnel").
+Pursuant to the TSX Venture Exchange's requirement, 90 percent of the Bonanza Shares issued to the Bonanza Personnel in consideration for the Bonanza Acquisition were placed in escrow pursuant to escrow agreements.
+As a result of the Corporation's TIER 2 classification these Common Shares were held in escrow for a period of 36 months following the date of the Exchange's final notice accepting the acquisition, which was on January 4, 2001.